 This is the post where Python starts talking to actual routers.
 Everything so far — data structures, parsing, sockets — has been preparation.
-Today you open an SSH session to a device from Python, run a command, and read the result back.
-The library is Paramiko, the pure-Python SSH implementation that nearly every higher-level network tool (including Netmiko, which we cover tomorrow) is built on top of.
+Today opens an SSH session to a device from Python, runs a command, and reads the result back.
+The library is Paramiko, the pure-Python SSH implementation that nearly every higher-level network tool (including Netmiko, tomorrow’s topic) is built on top of.

-Why learn Paramiko if Netmiko is easier?
+Why learn Paramiko when Netmiko is easier?
 Because understanding the layer underneath makes the layer above make sense.
-When Netmiko throws a timeout, you will know what actually happened on the wire.
+When Netmiko throws a timeout, knowing what actually happened on the wire is what makes it fixable.

 Install and First Connection

-Paramiko is third-party, so it goes in your virtual environment (the venv we set up in Week 1):
+Paramiko is third-party, so it goes in the virtual environment (the venv from Week 1):

 pip install paramiko